Report: Leaked draft opinion shows early look at possible Supreme Court abortion ruling

 Politico said only that it received “a copy of the draft opinion from a person familiar with the court’s proceedings in the Mississippi case along with other details supporting the authenticity of the document.”

+The draft opinion strongly suggests that when the justices met in private shortly after arguments in the case on Dec.
+1, at least five voted to overrule Roe and Casey, and Alito was assigned the task of writing the court's majority opinion.

+Votes and opinions in a case aren't final until a decision is announced or, in a change wrought by the coronavirus pandemic, posted on the court's website.

-The report came amid a legislative push to restrict abortion in several Republican-led states — Oklahoma being the most recent — even before the court issues its decision.
-Critics of those measures have said low-income women will disproportionately bear the burden of new restrictions.
+The report comes amid a legislative push to restrict abortion in several Republican-led states — Oklahoma being the most recent — even before the court issues its decision.
+Critics of those measures have said low-income women will disproportionately bear the burden of the new restrictions.

 An AP-NORC poll in December found that Democrats increasingly see protecting abortion rights as a high priority for the government.